markcollinscope/csharp-unit/README.md

 ```
 <!-- ### END ### UI -->

+Note: We're not going to implement this UI - just the 'Cart' class functions it needs.

 So:
-* firstly - work out what functions the Cart will need to have.
+* firstly - work out what functions the Cart will need to have (hint: see below):
 * secondly - work out if there are any additional function necessary in the StockRepo class.
 * then: iteratively create any new tests required to test any new StockRepo functions you need.
 * then: iteratively create Cart.Tests are with tests (one at a time) and implement them until they pass in the Cart class.

-Provide facilities to:
+Note: you will need to provide facilities to:
 * [story #1] add items to the cart
 * [story #2] get the total cost of the cart
 * [story #3] show the cart contents on UI

 in a test first manner.

 You can assume the UI calls the Cart, StockRepo and StockItem packages (namespaces/modules) directly for the purposes of this exercise.

 Eg. you might start with: